Chaumet: The House's collections

-Fine jewellery collections
+Jewellery collections

 Liens

 Items of jewellery with a link motif – lien is French for "link" – feature in the Chaumet archives dating from the Belle Époque.
 The first "Liens" collection appeared in the 1970s with the "Lien" ring, a band encircled by a golden buckle at its centre, created in 1977.

 A few years later, diamonds were added to the band and the ring was produced in white gold with a double band.
 In the middle of the 1990s, the link became a cross, before making way in 2002 for a link pavé set with diamonds.
 The "Premiers Liens" collection launched in 2007 expresses the design in yellow, white and rose gold.

 Joséphine

 The Joséphine collection, launched in 2010, pays tribute to the empress, who was a devotee and collector of Chaumet jewels.
 This collection takes its inspiration from the diadem, tiara and aigrette, different head jewels worn by Joséphine.

 Bee my love

 The bee, the emblem of both Napoleon and the House of Chaumet, is the source of inspiration for the Bee my love collection.
 Over the years, the house has made the bee a symbol of romantic feelings.
 For this collection, the craftsmen have used a setting designed in the shape of a honeycomb cell symbolising beehives.

 The wedding rings in the collection may be stacked on top of each other and come in yellow, white and rose gold.